Nathaniel Fick

-Nathaniel C. Fick (born June 23, 1977) is an American diplomat, technology executive, author, and former United States Marine Corps officer.
+Nathaniel C. Fick (born June 23, 1977) is a former American diplomat, a technology executive, an author, and a former United States Marine Corps officer.
 He was the CEO of cybersecurity software company Endgame, Inc., then worked for Elastic NV after it acquired Endgame.
 He was an Operating Partner at Bessemer Venture Partners.
 In 2022, he was selected to lead the U.S. State Department's Bureau for Cyberspace and Digital Policy.
+He left the position in 2025.